vllm-project/aibrix/docs/source/designs/architecture.rst

 An overview of AIBrix’s architecture

-This guide introduces AIBrix ecosystem and explains how AIBrix components fit in LLM inference lifecycle.
+This guide introduces the AIBrix ecosystem and explains how its components integrate into the LLM inference lifecycle.

 AIBrix Ecosystem
 ----------------